 They were what they were.

 Munk steps out of the action and offers a simple declarative: “Every choice matters.”

 Choose to be curious.
 And help others do the same.

 Special thanks to Mikala Stubley for helping to arrange this interview and to Antonio Villaronga for encouraging me to seek it – and then serving as sound engineer.

-Nothing to Lose (But Our Chains) runs through December 31 at Woolly Mammoth Theater.
+Nothing to Lose (But Our Chains) ran at Woolly Mammoth Theater Company in December 2017.

 ~ ~ ~

 Odinaka walked beside me down the corridor.
 “The word I would use is truth,” he said.

 Odinaka, whose name replays with unexpected musicality like a staccato mantra in my head.